simgrid/simgrid/docs/source/Configuring_SimGrid.rst

   tells it to trace host and link utilization (without any categorization).

-- MSG-based simulator and categorized traces (you need to declare categories and classify your tasks according to them)
+- S4U-based simulator and categorized traces (you need to declare categories and classify your tasks according to them)

   .. code-block:: none